GAPS

 Depending on size, intensity and region of outbreak.
 Significant to severe, if areas of high density poultry population are concerned or hatcheries, nucleus breeding herds etc. are affected by restriction measures.
 Low to negligible if infection is detected and eradicated on the index holding in areas with low poultry population densities.

-Suspected for HPAIV in wild birds (0°C isotherm)
+Suspected for HPAIV in wild birds avoiding regions with low temperatures (0°C isotherm)

-Suspected for HPAIV in wild birds (extreme cold spells)
+Suspected for HPAIV in wild birds (extreme cold spells influencing migration of wild birds to other regions)

 Not known